maubanel/UE5-Lighting/baked-lighting/README.md

 ##### `Step 18.`\|`ITL`| :large_blue_diamond: :small_orange_diamond: :small_blue_diamond: :small_blue_diamond: :small_blue_diamond:

 Now adjust the color to be orange like the fire glow and the intensity to light the rear room.
-Make the
+Make sure the **Attenuation Radius** covers the entire back room and some of the hallway.

 ![alt_text](images/adjustValuesOfLight.png)